 Wadsworth Center, the NYSDOH public health laboratory, tests specimens from sources including, outpatient healthcare providers (ILINet) and hospitals (FluSurv-NET).
 There are 2 common subtypes of influenza A viruses - H1 and H3.
-Each subtype has a slightly different genetic makeup.
 Wadsworth also identifies the lineage of influenza B specimens -Yamagata or Victoria.
 Rarely, an influenza virus is unable to have it's subtype or lineage identified by the laboratory.
 Wadsworth sends a subset of positive influenza specimens to the CDC for further virus testing and characterization.
+To date, all specimens submitted through ILINet and FluSurv-Net have been negative.